wiredhut/wiredflow/docs/common/functionality_review.md

 3. Save data into databases or files (.csv, .json);
 4. Send messages (e.g. alerts) to external services;
 5. Repeat above mentioned actions with a certain period (by schedule) - it is possible to use an internal scheduler;
-6. Log execution and catch failures from each service component to ensure the consistency of the whole flow
+6. Log execution and catch failures from each service component to ensure the consistency of the whole flow.

 As stated in the library description, wiredflow can be used as a regular Python library, and you can run prototypes locally without using additional